Ingredient : Organic Pumpkin Seed Protein

 Rich in Easily Digestible Fiber – 100 Times More Than Wheat Bran

-Our Brown Flax Seeds are an incredible source of protein, fiber, and phytosterols, with each serving containing 100 times more fiber than an equivalent serving of wheat bran, the next highest plant-based source.
-Because our Brown Flax Seeds are raw, they has a high enzyme content, which helps the body to properly digest food.
+Our Flax Seeds are an incredible source of protein, fiber, and phytosterols, with each serving containing 100 times more fiber than an equivalent serving of wheat bran, the next highest plant-based source.
+Because our Flax Seed Powder is raw, it has a high enzyme content, which helps the body to properly digest food.
 Flax seeds are rich in amino acids and contain special fibers called lignans that assist the body in developing a strong immune system.
 These lignans have antiviral and anti-fungal properties, acting as a defense for foreign invaders that can enter and weaken the body’s systems.

 A Long History as a Revered Food Source